EBZebra/docs/edge/source/guide/printingGuide.md

 	myPrinter.printRawString('!
 U1 setvar "device.languages" "ZPL"\r\n');

 ### Sending a Series of Commands
-When a series of commands is used repeatedly by an app--to print an address label, for example--the commands can be stored in a file (i.e. ZPL, CPCL) and modified programatically to perform the task.
+When a series of commands is used repeatedly by an app--for example, to print an address label--the commands can be stored in a file (i.e. ZPL, CPCL) and called and/or modified programatically to perform the task.
 Command files can be generated manually or made using a tool provided by Zebra.
 They can be created in advance and delivered with the application.

-For example, let's say we created a file called `address.cpcl` that's stored in the application's `public` folder.
-This file will contain CPCL commands that will be used to print an address, and might look something like the one below.

-Sample terminal script file with embedded CPCL commands:
+For example, let's say a file called `address.cpcl` is stored in the application's `public` folder and contains some CPCL commands that are used to print an address.
+Such a file might look something like the one below, which is a sample terminal script file with embedded CPCL commands:

 	:::term
 	!
 U1 SETLP 5 2 46